 Castello del Buonconsiglio

-Probably the most famous place to visit in Trento, Castello del Buonconsiglio is located in the heart of the city.
-It used to be the residence of the local royal family between the 13th and the 18th century.
+Probably the most famous place to visit in Trento, Castello del Buonconsiglio, in the heart of the city, used to be the residence of the local royal family between the 13th and the 18th century.
 It now hosts a variety of exhibits.

 MART – Modern Art Museum

 If you are a lover of modern art, MART is the place to go.
-It’s actually located in Rovereto, an easy 15 minutes train ride from Trento Piazza Duomo station.
-MART is a huge museum that combines a very beautiful, state of the art structure, and an incredible exhibit of modern and contemporary art of both Italian and foreign artists.
+It’s actually in Rovereto, an easy 15 minutes train ride from Trento Piazza Duomo station.
+This huge museum combines a very beautiful, state of the art structure, and an incredible exhibit of modern and contemporary art of both Italian and foreign artists.

 Cable Car to Sardagna

-TIP: Riding the cable car is free if you have the Trentino Guest Card (more about it below).
+Riding the cable car is free if you have the Trentino Guest Card.

 Orrido di Ponte Alto

-For an easy trip outside of Trento that requires minimum effort, head to Orrido di Ponte Alto, where you’ll be able to admire a canyon that over the course of time has been carved by the strong waters of the Fersina River, an estuary to the Adige River.
+For an easy trip from Trento that requires minimum effort, head to Orrido di Ponte Alto, where you’ll be able to admire a canyon that over the course of time has been carved by the strong waters of the Fersina River, an estuary to the Adige River.

 Where to stay and eat in Trento

-Trento has some excellent accommodation options, as well as a bunch of fabulous restaurants, so you won’t have troubles finding something that is within your budget and that suits your taste.
-The places I mention below are all places that I have tried, tested and approved.
+Trento has some excellent accommodation options, as well as a bunch of fabulous restaurants, so you won’t have troubles finding something that fits your budget and taste.

 Best places to stay in Trento